Criminal Injury Compensation: Solicitor sets out in a Q & A the procedure to calculate the amount you can claim for lost

 Annual lost income is also known technically as the “multiplicand”.
 It is the average annual income you would have earned over the 10 year period (using the above example).

 As you are self-employed it is likely that your business would have become more and more successful as years go by and as such profits would increase.
 A prediction can be made by an accountant or from analogy with other businesses in your area of trade and geographical location.

 This analogy will show how profits are likely to have increased and based upon this model an average annual income figure could be calculated.

 This figure is then adjusted to take inflation into account and multiplied by the multiplier to give the loss for 10 years.

 Click criminal injury compensation to see an article I have written explaining other criminal injury compensation calculations

 5. Assistance from UK criminal injury compensation lawyers

 If you find that medical evidence supports a long term period of absence from work and the CICA do not offer you a fair sum – I recommend you speak to a criminal injury compensation solicitor to calculate how much you should receive.

 I have acted in claims of psychological trauma where the medical evidence was not initially sufficient – obtaining a consultant psychiatrist report convinced the CICA why much larger lost income claims were justified.
-Also - the medical evidence is likely to increase the amount of criminal compensation you can claim for physical and psychological injury.
+Also – the medical evidence is likely to increase the amount of criminal compensation you can claim for physical and psychological injury.

 See our finding a criminal injury lawyer article or our free online solicitor free help options to take advantage of our online and telephone help – you can ask a question or arrange a free callback to discuss your potential criminal compensation claim.